The Projects and Construction Review: Belgium

-The most prominent Belgian organisation for institutional arbitration and ADR is CEPANI,4 providing rules on arbitration, mediation and (technical) expertise.
-CEPANI is the Belgian equivalent of the ICC or LCIA, and its rules and procedures are well known and align with international market practice for arbitration.
+The most prominent Belgian organisation for institutional arbitration and ADR is CEPANI,6 which provides rules on arbitration, mediation and (technical) expertise.
+CEPANI is the Belgian equivalent of the International Court of Arbitration or the London Court of International Arbitration, and its rules and procedures are well known and align with international market practice for arbitration.
 New CEPANI arbitration rules and CEPANI mediation rules entered into force on 1 January 2020.

 The New York Convention entered into force in Belgium in 1975.
 Upon ratification, Belgium declared that it will only apply the Convention to recognition and enforcement of awards made in the territory of another contracting state.
 If an award is contrary to public policy or the dispute was not arbitrable, enforcement will be refused.
 Enforcement of a foreign award will also be refused if one of the grounds for setting aside the award exists.

-Belgium ratified the ICSID Convention in 1970 and has signed a large number of bilateral investment treaties, providing for either ad hoc or ICSID arbitration.
-The very first ICSID arbitration against Belgium under the ICSID Convention was dismissed in 2015,5 while Belgian investors have initiated several proceedings against foreign countries.
+Belgium ratified the ICSID Convention in 1970 and has signed a large number of bilateral investment treaties providing for either ad hoc or ICSID arbitration.
+The very first ICSID arbitration against Belgium under the ICSID Convention was dismissed in 2015,7 while Belgian investors have initiated several proceedings against foreign countries.

 Outlook and conclusions

-1 Rony Vermeersch is a partner and Olivia de Lovinfosse and Mitch Windsor are associates at Stibbe.
+1 Rony Vermeersch is a partner and Mitch Windsor is an associate at Stibbe.

 2 ESA 2010 stands for the latest version of the European System of National and Regional Accounts, the EU accounting framework for a systematic and detailed description of an economy.
 The ESA 2010 was published in the Official Journal as Annex A of Regulation (EU) No. 549/2013.